Football in Australia

 Prior to the Federation of Australia, there was no dominant football code and football was played under a variety of rules since 1829.
-By the 1860s, Australian football and rugby became entrenched in Melbourne and Sydney, respectively.
+By the 1860s, Australian rules football and rugby became entrenched in Melbourne and Sydney, respectively.
 The first intercolonial football matches were being played by the 1870s and led to the formation of the first intercolonial governing bodies in Australian rules and rugby.
 Soccer or "British Association Football" was first introduced in the 1870s; although it has struggled against the full contact codes, it has increased in popularity since the 1890s.
-Women's soccer dominated female participation from the 1920s until recent times, when the organisation of Women's Australian football saw it boom in popularity.
+Women's soccer dominated female participation from the 1920s until recent times, when the organisation of Women's Australian rules saw it boom in popularity.
 Strong Australian regional rivalries have helped keep a regional football code divide in Australia, popularly known as the "Barassi Line", strong for generations.
 This divide was still strongly evident in the 1980s after the first national competitions became established.
-Rugby continued to dominate in Queensland and New South Wales and Australian football, while still being played throughout, dominated the rest of the country.
+Rugby continued to dominate in Queensland and New South Wales and Australian rules football, while still being played throughout, dominated the rest of the country.
 Other traditional divisions have also continued to some extent, including rugby league and rugby union's class/socio economic division and soccer's dominance amongst some minority migrant communities.
 Most attempts to move outside these traditional boundaries have been largely unsuccessful.

 The different codes attract different participation levels that reflect historical trends.
 Soccer, nationally, has substantially more participants than any other code, and is particularly popular with junior participants.
-However, Australian football has higher participation rates in outback Australia, amongst indigenous communities and women.
+However, Australian rules has higher participation rates in outback Australia, amongst indigenous communities and women.

 Australia competes internationally in almost all football codes with national football teams.
 Nationally the most popular are the "Matildas" & "Socceroos" (soccer), the "Wallabies" (rugby union) and "Kangaroos" (rugby league).